 Latest Minnesota Association of Charter Schools' Innovation Award

 In 2019, Avalon won another Innovation Award from MACS.
 This time it was in the category of "Increase Learning Opportunities for Students".
 Our senior project process was highlighted.
 Watch a video about that practice here.

 Outstanding Educator Awards

+Four Avalon Advisors have won Outstanding Educator Awards for Ethics in Education!
 These awards come from WEM Foundation and you can read about them here.
-Carrie Bakken has recognized at the state-wide level, while Nora Whalen and Gretchen Sage-Martinson have both been regional winners.
+Carrie Bakken has recognized at the state-wide level, while Nora Whalen, Gretchen Sage-Martinson, and Tim Quealy have all been regional winners.